20000 m2 for the education of our students

 The mission of the Psychopedagogical Guidance Department is to contribute to the personal accompaniment of each student.
 To this end, the psychologists and educational psychologists who form part of it advise the pupils, the other teachers and the families so that, by attending to their individual needs, they help them to achieve the best version of themselves.
 (Doc.
 Mission of the Colleges RC Spain, art.
 124)

-At the school our psycho-pedagogical professionals specialising in the Infant-Primary and Secondary-Baccalaureate stages coordinate the different accompaniment actions, without losing the essence of Highlands School Sevilla, where accompaniment is a mission shared by the whole educational community.
+At the school our psycho-pedagogical professionals specialising in the Infant-Primary and Secondary-Baccalaureate stages coordinate the different accompaniment actions, without losing the essence of Highlands School Barcelona, where accompaniment is a mission shared by the whole educational community.

 The actions carried out from the perspective of personal accompaniment are as follows: